Jacques Ferron

 Jacques Ferron (January 20, 1921 – April 22, 1985) was a Canadian physician and author.

 Jacques Ferron was born in Louiseville, Quebec, the son of Joseph-Alphonse Ferron and Adrienne Caron.
 On March 5, 1931, his mother died.
 He attended Collège Jean-de-Brébeuf but was expelled in 1936.
 He continued his education at Collège Saint-Laurent and then was readmitted at Jean-de-Brébeuf, only to be expelled again.
 In September 1941, he was accepted at Université Laval where he studied medicine and on July 22, 1943, he married a fellow student, Madeleine Therrien, whom he divorced in 1949.

-November 1943, he enrolled in the Canadian army as a medic and received the acceptance in June 1945.
+On November 1943, he enrolled in the Canadian army as a medic and received the acceptance in June 1945.
 He trained in British Columbia and Ontario and after that was sent to Quebec and New Brunswick as a medic.
 When relieved of duty in 1946, he settled in Rivière-Madeleine, Quebec.
 His time in Gaspésie was the inspiration for many of his stories written later.
 He may have had to leave Rivière-Madeleine because he was denounced from the pulpit as a communist by the local parish priest.
 In 1947, his father died.